-Spare tires are often smaller than the full-size tires that are regularly driven on.
-Spare tires are only meant to transport the vehicle to a tire shop when needed and should be changed as soon as possible.
-They should not be driven on regularly.
+- Spare tires are often smaller than the full-size tires regularly driven on.
+Light tires are only meant to transport the vehicle to a tire shop when needed and should be changed immediately.
+They should be kept from being driven on regularly

-Any time you purchase a tire, the tire shop is responsible for charging a disposal fee and disposing the old tire properly.
-If for some reason you have to dispose of the tires yourself, you can take them to the city dump.
-The dump may charge you a fee.
-You can try taking it to a tire recycling facility where you might be able to dump them for free or even get paid for them.
+Whenever you purchase a tire, the tire shop is responsible for adequately charging a disposal fee and disposing of the old tire.
+The dump may charge you a price.
+You can take it to a tire recycling facility to dump them for free or even get paid..